fprime-community/fprime-tutorial-arduino-blinker/docs/building-for-arduino.md

 ## Conclusion

 Congratulations!
 You are now able to build an F´ deployment for Arduino microcontrollers!
-The next step is to reduce the amount of memory used so it can support hardware with limited memory.
+The next step is to create your LED Component.

 ### Next Step: [Component Design and Initial Implementation](./component-implementation-1.md).